thnavarro/ternary/README.md

 In other words, it creates a color plot where the colorbar is a ternary plot of x,y,z

-Run test_triangle to produce a example plot.
+Run test_triangle to produce an example plot.